QuentinRougemont/genome_annotation/README.md

 \- **InterProScan** (if option interpro is set to "YES" in the config file and Blast against Uniprot successfully ran)
 This tool is more time-consuming.

-# II - Identify synteny blocks and rearragements (GeneSpace Circos Minimap2)
+# II - Identify synteny blocks and rearragements

 will enable to infer gene order for dS interpretation